Breastfeeding While Traveling: What You Need to Know

 - When traveling by plane, breastfeeding during take off and landing will help equalize the pressure in the baby’s ears and reduce the risk of ear pain.
 Also, since breast pumps are considered personal items, you may pack a pump as part of your carry-on luggage and store it beneath your airplane seat.

 - When traveling by car, take advantage of the car’s sleep inducing abilities and drive during the baby’s usual sleep times or at night.
-Make frequent stops along the road to breastfeed, stretch your legs, and get the baby out of his car seat.
+Make frequent stops along the road to breastfeed, stretch your legs, and get the baby out of their car seat.

 Vaccines and Immunizations